Coloring and grinding for rotomoulding

-Coloring and grinding for rotomoulding are two important steps in the material preparation process.
+Colouring and grinding in the rotational molding process are two important steps in the material preparation for rotomoulding.
 The plastic resin starts as granules: round balls of resin that are about 3 mm in diameter.
-To prepare this material for rotomoulding the granules need to be reduced in size into particles below 600 mu.
+To prepare this material for the rotomoulding process, the granules need to be reduced in size into particles below 600 mu.
 This fine powder can be blended with pigments or other additives to create specific properties and to colour the resin.

 Colouring And Grinding For Rotomoulding